About

 R V Bailey, reviewing in ‘Envoi’

-I’m a poet, writer and experienced educator, based in Shropshire.
-I’ve worked on a variety of residencies in both England and Scotland and provide workshops and readings to schools, festivals and community and national organisations.
-I often work in collaboration with arts and community projects.
+I’m a Cumbrian/Scottish poet, writer and experienced educator, based in Shropshire.
+Since 2011 I’ve worked on a variety of residencies in both England and Scotland and provide workshops and readings to schools, festivals and community and national organisations.
+I often work in collaboration with arts and community projects – from January to November 2025 I’m working on an unusual project called Hey!
+Earthlings!
+(Because in these fraught times we must remember we are all Earthlings).
+More here.

 In 2020, because of the pandemic, I created The Poetry Wire, a website for sharing work within a small closed group for whom I write regular prompts, and provide detailed feedback.
 Once a week we meet for a social readaround on Zoom.
-The Poetry Wire has now run nine sold-out courses with more planned for 2023.
-I’ve really enjoyed this way of working, and met so many warm and talented poets.
+The Poetry Wire has now run thirteen sold-out courses, with a new one planned for February/March 2025.
+I really enjoy this way of working, and meet such friendly and talented poets.

 In 2021 I published two new books – Fan-peckled (Fair Acre Press) about the lost words of Shropshire; and The Bicycles of Ice and Salt (IDP) about two long and long-ago journeys I made by bicycle.
 My thanks to IDP who kindly nominated poems from ‘How Time is in Fields’ and ‘The Bicycles of Ice and Salt’ for the Pushcart Prize this year.